-The stress of the COVID-19 pandemic affects us all differently, and emotionally we're all in different stages of dealing with this crisis.
+Stress affects us all differently, and emotionally we're all in different stages of dealing with crises.

 1. Give each other a pass